Xinjiang Project (with Ildikó Bellér-Hann, 2006-)

 Feudalism, Socialism and the Present Mixed Economy in Rural Eastern Xinjiang

-(joint project with Ildikó Bellér-Hann, in cooperation with Professor Arslan Abdulla and others at Xinjiang University)
+(Chris Hann and Ildikó Bellér-Hann, in cooperation with Minzu University of China and Xinjiang University)

 This project builds on the researchers’ long familiarity with the Xinjang Uyhgur Autonomous Region (XUAR), which dates back to 1986.
 Later fieldwork in the 1990s was based in Kucha and Kashgar, in the (south-)western zone of the province.
 This time the location is the prefecture of Hami (Uyghur: Qumul) in eastern Xinjiang.
 Although the Han are now the largest group in the city, the project focuses on two communities that are almost exclusively Uyghur.
 One is an upland village of 70 households in Tianshan township, some 50 km from the oasis centre.
 The other is a larger village in the oasis centre, adjacent to the modern city.
 Fieldwork was carried out in both locations between September 2006 and August 2007, and a further visit is planned for 2009.